solomon-b/greedypacker/README.md

 ssbothwell@gmail.com

-A 2D binpacking library based on on Jukka Jylänki's article "A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing."
+A 2D greedypackering library based on on Jukka Jylänki's article "A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing."

-This library is intended for offline binpacking and takes a greedy heuristic.
+This library is intended for offline greedypackering and takes a greedy heuristic.
 Next Fit, First Fit, Best Width, Best Height, Best Area, Worst Width, Worst Width, and Worst Area heuristics are available for both Shelf and Guillotine style